pollen-robotics/reachy-2021-docs/content/advanced/specifications/head-specs/index.md

 {{< youtube X9dgsLX_u9I >}}

 ## Cameras
-Dual 1080p@30fps camera with motorized zoom (FOV 65° to 125°), associated with 2 optical lenses
+Dual 1080p@30fps [camera with motorized zoom](https://www.kurokesu.com/shop/cameras/C2_USBC) (FOV 65° to 125°), associated with 2 optical lenses.

 ## Orbita neck joint
-Ball joint actuator that is composed of a parallel mechanism motorized by 3 DC Maxon motors.
+Ball joint actuator that is composed of a parallel mechanism motorized by 3 brushless Maxon motors.
 The control of each motor is done with a magnetic absolute encoder included on the electronic board on top of Orbita.

 ## Antennas
 Antennas are animated by a Dynamixel motor and are removable.